 5 Reasons Why Annual OB/GYN Exams Are Necessary

 1. Your general health

-1. Your general health.
-Ideally, women should visit their OB/GYN between the ages of 13 and 15, or when they become sexually active, whichever happens first.
-These first visits facilitate a comfortable relationship between young women, their bodies, and their doctor.
+Ideally, women should visit their OB/GYN between the ages of 13 and 15 or when they become sexually active, whichever happens first.
+These first visits facilitate a comfortable relationship between young women, their bodies, and their doctors.
 Unless a woman exhibits symptoms of a problem, abdominal and pelvic exams will begin around age 19, and routine pap smears will be done when a woman is 21.
-An OB/GYN will use the annual exam as a means of keeping in touch with her patients and providing well-rounded information regarding the woman’s health.
-The doctor will:
+An OB/GYN will use the annual exam to keep in touch with her patients and provide well-rounded information regarding the woman’s health.

 – Check your weight and blood pressure.